 It is an open source, high-speed web-based traffic analyzer, and security monitoring software. ntopng is the next generation version of ntop (from 1998), now renovated with higher performance, more usability and better features.

-This tool allows deep browsing of the historic and real-time traffic information from its encrypted web user interface. ntopng is a top player for traffic analysis because it can allow you sort out traffic according to different criteria, such as IP, Port, Layer 7 protocol, Throughput, and AS (Autonomous System), among many other features.
+This tool allows deep browsing of the historic and real-time traffic information from its encrypted web user interface. ntopng is a top player for traffic analysis because it can allow you sort out traffic according to different criteria, such as IP, Port, Layer 7 protocol, bandwidth and traffic Throughput, and AS (Autonomous System), among many other features.

 Htop is a project by Hisham Muhammad.
 It is an interactive process viewer and manager for Unix systems.
 Htop was designed to be an alternative for the UNIX program top (Table of Process Tool).
 Htop is a more advanced process tracking Linux tool than “top”, because it is more complete, interactive and in real-time.